sagemath/trac_to_gh/Issue 7529.md

 # Issue 7529: Maximum Average Degree of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7529

 Original creator: ncohen